jhartzell42/rust-c-book/src/complaints.md

 > Rust is taking the easy way out.
 Or: You can do C++ well, you just
 > have to work harder at it, so there's no point to Rust.

-I do think people regularly underestimate their ability to write safe C++.
+I do think people regularly overestimate their ability to write safe C++.
-Other people underestimate how much performance they're giving up on by making sure they're confident their C++ is safe.
+Other people overestimate how much performance they're giving up on by making sure they're confident their C++ is safe.

 But even if you have put in the work to be good at writing C++ safely,